 That most applicants are honest, and we want to protect these claims.
 We have a legal responsibility to prevent fraud from taking place and to take appropriate action when it does.

-If you suspect anyone of involvement in fraud or corruption you can call the Council's confidential fraud hotline in the first instance on 01789 260486 or email firstname.lastname@example.org.
+If you suspect anyone of involvement in fraud or corruption you can call the council's confidential fraud hotline on 01789 260486 or email firstname.lastname@example.org.